ecmwf/climetlab/docs/installing.rst

 ==========

 .. warning::
-  CliMetLab requires Python 3.6 or above.
-Depending on your installation you may need to substitute ``pip`` to ``pip3`` in the examples below.
+  CliMetLab requires Python 3.7 or above.
+Depending on your installation, you may need to substitute ``pip`` to ``pip3`` in the examples below.